jjfiv/GuessingGame/README.md

 ## Implement the rest of the game!
 Remember, type to learn syntax and cite!
 Use the [solution as example code](https://gist.github.com/jjfiv/767a8041868caae861278659abc063ac).

+## Challenge (Optional!)
+See if you can a print statement "That was a very good guess!" if the user is within 10 or so of the correct answer.

 ## Create a Zip file to upload to Moodle

 1. Go to the "File" menu and choose "Export".